 1. Is the Philippines Safe?

 The Philippines is one of the most beautiful and friendliest countries you will ever visit.
-There have been isolated incidents in some parts of the country but it is generally safe for travelers.
-And as with any other country, tourists and visitors must always take precautions when traveling abroad.
+There have been isolated incidents in the southern region of the Philippines related to political disagreements, but keep in mind the Philippines is a nation of islands, so the island of Leyte is generally safe for travelers.
+As with any other country, tourists and visitors must always take precautions when traveling abroad.

 2. Can I extend my Visa?

 Yes!
 If you decide to lengthen your stay, you can easily extend your visa for up to 59 days.
 Please visit www.immigration.gov.ph for more information.

 3. What Vaccinations do I need for the Philippines?

 We advise that all our volunteers have a travel consultation a few months prior to traveling to the Philippines, to assess what vaccinations you are up to date with and which ones you will need for the Philippines.
 Malaria is not a concern in Leyte, but if you plan on traveling to other areas of the Philippines, you may want to bring some anti-malarial tablets for your travels.
 We recommend that our volunteers be up to date with Tetanus, Typhoid, Tuberculosis, Hepatitis A, and Hepatitis B.

 Please note: Volunteer Arrangements and Placements as of November 2013 are completely focused on Relief and Restoration following Typhoon Yolanda.
 Check out our Volunteer Program Page for more information or our FAQ that is Relief Specific.